 Employees who violate this policy shall be responsible for any resulting loss, costs or damages incurred by DC3.
-Any questions regarding this policy should be directed to the Information Technology Director or either of the following:
+Any questions regarding this policy should be directed to the Information Technology Director.

 Date of Adoption: November 20, 2003Review Date(s): February 28, 2007Board Policy No. 843